 My ultimate crossovers will most likely be published under a category with the word "X-overs."
 I will make the summaries as detailed as possible.
 If I need to provide any more information, I will do so in the author's notes, especially in the introduction of the story.

 Fan Fiction Updates: Sorry for taking so long on "Letters" and "Apple Pastries".
 I'm having a bad case of writers' block.
 I need to organize my material and it might take a long time.
-In the meantime, why don't you read the stories I have selected as Favorite Stories as well as the stories of my Favorite Authors?

 My profile now has a poll.
 The choices aren't necessarily about what kind of stories I should write, but I'd like to here whether you agree with me about what I'd like to see more of on FanFiction.
 Thanks to all of you who voted.